risingwavelabs/awesome-stream-processing/04-solution-demos/postgres_cdc_demo/readme.md

 # Continuous E-Commerce Data Pipeline with PostgreSQL CDC and RisingWave

 This demo delves into an e-commerce scenario that leverages PostgreSQL, CDC, and RisingWave to establish a real-time data processing pipeline.
 PostgreSQL serves as the repository for transactional data, while CDC captures and tracks database changes for efficient updates.
 RisingWave, a streaming database compatible with PostgreSQL, empowers real-time insights through the use of SQL.
-This enables analytics such as sales and user monitoring, which can adapt to dynamic market conditions, facilitating informed decision-making.
+By adopting this architecture, an e-commerce company can achieve responsiveness and adaptability to dynamic market conditions.
+It empowers businesses with timely insights and informed decision-making capabilities.
+With PostgreSQL, CDC, and RisingWave working together, organizations can build a data pipeline that supports their e-commerce operations effectively.

 ![1](https://github.com/user-attachments/assets/e7f59bee-9d7f-487a-ad62-5b5a6d6bfd54)
 *Continuous E-Commerce Data Pipeline with PostgreSQL CDC and RisingWave.*